In this article:

 Overview

-We review your managed portfolio’s risk assessment yearly to ensure you’re on track to achieving your goals.
-This is our opportunity to give you an updated recommendation if you’re getting closer to your goal, or your information or goals have changed.
+We review your managed portfolio's risk assessment yearly to make sure you're on track to achieving your goals.
+This is our opportunity to give you an updated recommendation if you're getting closer to your goal, or your information or goals have changed.

 We'll send you an email and prompt you in the Wealthsimple app when it's time to complete your risk assessment.